bookofproofs/bookofproofs.github.io/_sources/history/19th-century/oconnell.md

 **Daniel Joseph O'Connell** was an English Jesuit priest, astronomer and seismologist who worked on eclipsing binaries and variable stars.

 ### Mathematical Profile (Excerpt):
-* Daniel's father died in 1905 and his mother died two years later leaving him an orphan at the age of eleven.
 * O'Connell moved from Clongowes Wood College to Tullabeg, Rahan, the second school to be opened by the Society of Jesus and, in 1913, when he was seventeen years old, O'Connell entered the Society of Jesus at Tullabeg.
 * One of the tasks of the Juniors was to take readings on a seismograph which was being designed and built by Father William O'Leary (1869-1939) at Rathfarnham Castle in 1915, the year O'Connell began his studies there.
 * In fact O'Leary asked O'Connell to help him and the two worked together building the seismograph.